Roll20/roll20-character-sheets/Warhammer 4e Character Sheet/README.md

 ///// ============ Change Log ============ /////

+Mar 28nd 2025 v1.76a

+- Fix distracting text showing melee attacks when it should not
+- Fix Impact bonus from x2 size not working after using melee reset button until VsSize was changed again
+- Add Skink as Player Race, from the Lustria book
+- Dwarf & HE talents work correctly with Auto XP calc
+- More Traits added

 Mar 22nd 2025 v1.76

 - New High Elf Player's Guide support, including Yenlui and Talents for HE career's.